oven-sh/bun/README.md

 bun-debug
 ```

-This container has Zig, zls, vscode-zig, and more setup automatically for you.
 It is very similar to my own development environment.

 ### MacOS